SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 A `timeout` value of `0` will instantly return the CSR page.

 The default value is `3000` milliseconds.
-The recommended value depends on the needs of your application.
-The value can be relatively big if there is a proper caching layer strategy in place, such as a CDN.

 **Note:** It is strongly recommended that you use an additional layer, such as a CDN, to cache pages externally.
 For more information, see [Recommended Setup for Server-Side Rendering]({{ site.baseurl }}{% link _pages/dev/ssr/recommended-server-side-rendering-setup.md %}).